-There was a 100% incidence (8/8 patients) of the pegylated interferon alpha-2a-related AEs in each treatment group, while the incidence of the bulevirtide-related AEs comprised 37.5% (3 patients) in Arm A and 12.5% (1 patient) in Arm B. Those related to pegylated interferon alpha-2a were leucopenia, neutropenia, thrombocytopenia, anemia, ALT, AST, GGT, bilirubin increased, aPTT prolonged, influenza-like illness, fatigue, pyrexia, dizziness, irritability and rash.
-The bulevirtide-related AEs included single cases of hematological disorders (leucopenia, neutropenia, thrombocytopenia and eosinophilia).
+There was a 100% incidence (8/8 patients) of the pegylated interferon alpha-2a-related AEs in each treatment group, while the incidence of the bulevirtide-related AEs comprised 37.5% (3 patients) in Arm A and 12.5% (1 patient) in Arm B. Those related to pegylated interferon alpha-2a were leucopenia, neutropenia, thrombocytopenia, anemia, ALT, AST, GGT, bilirubin increased, activated partial thromboplastin time (aPTT) prolonged, influenza-like illness, fatigue, pyrexia, dizziness, irritability, and rash.
+The bulevirtide-related AEs included single cases of hematological disorders (leucopenia, neutropenia, thrombocytopenia, and eosinophilia).